polarfire-soc/polarfire-soc-documentation/asymmetric-multiprocessing/rpmsg.md

 git clone https://github.com/polarfire-soc/polarfire-soc-amp-examples.git
 ```

-2. Open the `mpfs-rpmsg-freertos` project using SoftConsole
+2. Import the `mpfs-rpmsg-freertos` project into a SoftConsole workspace

-3. Build the project in remote mode by clicking the dropdown button next to the build button and select `Master`
+3. Build the project in master mode by clicking the dropdown button next to the build button and select `Master`

 ![sc_master_config](images/sc-master.png)